Desjardins Financial Education Award for State Government Policymakers Overview

 To formally recognize state policymakers leadership on behalf of financial education.

-State Credit Union Leagues interested in nominating a state lawmaker should submit a completed entry form and evidentiary materials to CUNA State Governmental Affairs by December 31.
+State Credit Union Leagues interested in nominating a state lawmaker should submit a completed entry form and evidentiary materials to CUNA State Government Affairs by December 31.

-December 31: League entries due to CUNA State Governmental Affairs.
+December 31: League entries due to CUNA State Government Affairs.

 In January: Judging by CUNA’s State Credit Union Subcommittee.